waiz3ple/fractionability/README.md

 ## Disclaimer

-Fractionability shines in fraction manipulation and display.
+Fractionability excels in fraction manipulation and display.
 For advanced equations, combine with MathML or other tools.

 ---